Shopify/hydrogen-v1/docs/decisions/003-using-rsc/README.md

 ## Status

-Approved by internal concensus in mid-2021.
+Approved by internal consensus in mid-2021.

 ## tl;dr